 Once called Lan Xang, Land of a Million Elephants, Laos was home to one of the largest elephant populations in Southeast Asia.
 But today, habitat loss, human-elephant conflict and the illegal wildlife trade have taken a devastating toll.
 Only about 400 wild elephants remain in the entire country, with the largest group found in Nakai-Nam Theun National Protected Area.
 More data is needed to address the unique threats to this important elephant population.

-We’re proud to partner with Association Anoulak as they study Asian elephant population size, genetic diversity and social dynamics to inform Laos’ national Elephant Action Plan.
-We’re also working with the Elephant Conservation Center (ECC) to support the education of a Lao zoological veterinarian and lab technician.
-By providing access to highly specialized training not currently available at the National University of Laos, this project will benefit both the ECC and the Lao conservation community as a whole.
+We’re proud to partner with Association Anoulak as they study Asian elephant population size, genetic diversity and social dynamics to inform Laos’ National Elephant Action Plan.
+We’re also working with the Elephant Conservation Center (ECC) to support the education of a Lao veterinarian and lab technician.
+By providing access to specialized training not currently available at the National University of Laos, this partnership will benefit both the ECC and the Lao conservation community as a whole.

 Denver Zoo has also become a Conservation Partner of the International Union for the Conservation of Nature’s Asian Elephant Specialist Group, a group of global experts dedicated to managing and protecting the species across the continent.
 And right here in Toyota Elephant Passage, Denver Zoo experts continue to study our beloved Asian elephant bachelor herd!
 Our ongoing findings are shared not only with our colleagues in the Association of Zoos and Aquariums—but with elephant conservation organizations all over the world.